Project management — benefits, methods, and more

 Tips for building a strong project management team

-3. Whether meetings will be held in person, virtually, or both
+- Determining whether meetings will be conducted in person, virtually, or a combination of both

-5. Where documents will be stored and how versions will be controlled
+- Deciding where documents will be stored and how version control will be managed

-2. Choose a project manager wisely and define responsibilities accurately.
-Your project manager plays a critical role in driving project success and ensuring effective leadership, communication, coordination, and accountability throughout the project lifecycle.
+- Select your project manager with care and define their responsibilities clearly.
+The project manager is instrumental in driving project success and ensuring effective leadership, communication, coordination, and accountability throughout the project lifecycle.

-3. Set an “all hands on deck” expectation.
-You’ll foster a collaborative and engaged environment where all team members actively contribute their skills and efforts towards project success, leading to increased efficiency, productivity, and a shared sense of ownership.
+- Foster a culture of “all hands on deck.”
+This creates a collaborative and engaged environment where all team members actively contribute their skills and efforts towards project success.
+This not only boosts efficiency and productivity but also instills a shared sense of ownership.

 Manage projects and deliver measurable results

-A good project manager will need the best software — and that’s where Adobe Workfront comes in.
-With centralized intake, visibility into work in progress, templates, and automated workflows that standardize best practices, you can boost capacity and deliver great work at scale.
+A proficient project manager requires the best tools to excel, and that’s where Adobe Workfront comes into play.
+With features like centralized intake, visibility into ongoing work, templates, and automated workflows that standardize best practices, Adobe Workfront empowers your team to increase capacity and deliver exceptional work at scale.

-Take a free product tour or watch the overview video to learn how Adobe Workfront can help you increase collaboration, speed up execution, and deliver more projects on time.
+Explore Adobe Workfront through a free product tour or watch the overview video to discover how it can enhance collaboration, expedite execution, and ensure more projects are delivered on time.